Raushan

 TOEFL preparation tips

 Preparing for the TOEFL (Test of English as a Foreign Language) can be a daunting task, but with the right strategies and tips, you can enhance your chances of achieving a high score.
 The TOEFL iBT test monitors the candidates’ ability to understand the English language at the university level.
-The TOEFL exam assess candidates English proficiency on four major sections, that includes, reading, writing, listening, and speaking.
-While preparing for the TOEFL test, first of all, candidates should understand the TOEFL test format, and the scoring system of the test.
+The TOEFL exam assesses candidates' English proficiency on four major sections, which include reading, reading, writing, listening, and speaking.
+While preparing for the TOEFL test, first of all, candidates should understand the TOEFL test format and the scoring system of the test.

 Score Predictor